Aashishsharma/Learnings/React/React.md

   c. for each component conver jsx into react elements using React.createElement() method
   d. compare old react elem tree when newly generated tree and send only the elems which are different to the commit phase

-**<React.StrictMode> - double invokes the function component body in dev mode.
-Hence we always see logs printed twice in browser when concole.log is added in the func comp body**

 ### Re-render cases